QuattroMusic/FileAnalyzer/README.md

 # Dependencies

-`audioread`, used to analyze audio files.
+See requirements.txt

-use `pip install audioread` to install it, if you don't have it.
+To install, use `pip install -r requirements.txt`